-What is a Part 141 Fixed Wing Flight Schools?
-Part 141 is an FAA-approved training program that provides standardized and structured curricula (determined by the FAA) to give fixed-wing student pilots in Georgia the best shot at professional career flying fixed-wing aircraft.
+Here, you can research fixed wing flight schools in Georgia with Part 141 training.
+What is a Part 141?
+Part 141 is an FAA approved training program that provides standardized and structured curricula (determined by the FAA) to give fixed wing student pilots in Georgia the best shot at professional career flying fixed wing aircraft.

-The top fixed-wing flight schools near Georgia provide quality flight training under both Part 141 and Part 61.
-If it is a good school with a quality instructor you will find that there is virtually no difference in the "quality" of instruction.
+The top fixed wing flight schools in Georgia provide quality flight training under both Part 141 and Part 61.
+If it is a good school with a quality instructor, you will find that there is virtually no difference in the "quality" of instruction.
 Same instructors, same training, but at a different pace and time frame.

-For more information about Part 141 and Part 61 Flight Training Schools near Georgia, call us.
-Speak to an expert and receive the coaching necessary to choose the right training path for you. (see the search results below for more info about Part 141 flight schools near Georgia.
+For more information about Part 141 and Part 61 flight training schools in Georgia, reach out to an ASO representative and receive the coaching necessary to choose the right training path for you.

-Part 141 fixed-wing flight schools near Georgia are held to a more structured environment than Part 61 training programs.
-Part 141 is presented through an FAA-approved syllabus for every course offered.
+Part 141 fixed wing flight training in Georgia is held to a more structured environment than Part 61 training programs.
+Part 141 is presented through an FAA approved syllabus for every course offered.
 The students in Georgia must pass a series of stage or progress checks to ensure the student is achieving the standards set forth by the FAA approved curriculum.

-With the Part 141 fixed-wing flight schools there is a required standard (training time) of ground school that is held to the same standards.
-Part 141 fixed-wing flight schools near Georgia are able to offer to fund for veterans who wish to use their VA Educational Benefits to pay for flight training.
-Part 141 usually will have more financing available for veterans of Georgia when compared to Part 61 fixed-wing flight schools.
+With the Part 141 fixed wing flight training, there is a required standard (training time) of ground school that is held to the same standards.
+Fixed wing flight training in Georgia are able to offer to fund for veterans who wish to use their VA educational benefits to pay for flight training.
+Part 141 usually will have more financing available for veterans when compared to Part 61 fixed wing flight training.

-Any Part 61 fixed-wing flight schools in Georgia is capable of training under part 61 without the standards and inspections imposed by the FAA (Federal Aviation Administration).
+All Part 61 fixed wing pilot schools in Georgia are capable of training (under part 61) without the standards and inspections imposed by the FAA (Federal Aviation Administration).
 Training under part 61 can serve as a benefit to some students depending on their experience in aviation.

-When it comes to finding a job flying fixed-wing aircraft please note that employers will evaluate your flight training.
+When it comes to finding a job flying fixed wing aircraft, please note that employers will evaluate your flight training.
 It does matter what school you attend.
-Call us for more info about the top Part 141 and Part 61 fixed-wing flight schools near Georgia.
+Call us for more info about the top Part 141 and Part 61 fixed wing pilot schools in Georgia.